andrewbuckingham/andrewbuckingham.github.io/source/_drafts/Horizon.md

 ---
 # Why should you care?

-Horizon.
+Post Office Horizon.
 Another failed £1bn government IT project.
 So what?
 OK it's a waste of money, but _plus ça change_?

 Here's why.